-Sugar is a sweetener generally used in a white, finely-ground crystal form.
+Sugar is a sweetener generally used in a dried, crystal form.

 Scientifically, “sugar” can be used to refer to different forms of sugar such as glucose, fructose, or sucrose.
 Glucose is found in vegetables and in some fruits.
 Fructose is mainly found in fruit, and is the sweetest of these three types.
 Sucrose, the one we use for ordinary cooking and table sugar, is a combination of the two: it is one molecule of glucose joined to one molecule of fructose.

 Sucrose sugar can be derived from sugar cane or sugar beet.
 The most by far is produced from cane: